cmecmetrics/cmec-module-man/README.md

 ### Settings file keys

 **git_clone_https**
-Boolean true (defualt) or false.
+Boolean true (default) or false.
 Set true to use https for cloning, or false to use ssh for cloning.
 Do not capitalize or quote this value.

 **conda_env_dir**
 String.
 In the quotes, enter the path to the directory used for storing your conda environments.
 For example, in miniconda 3 this might be: ~/miniconda3/envs.
 Your system might have a different environment location, so please consult any documentation about using conda on your platform.
 The setup script can expand the tilde in the path.